tkellen/json-api/format/index.md

 A JSON object **MUST** be at the root of every JSON API response containing data.
 This object defines a document's "top level".

-The document's "primary data" is a representation of the resource, collection of resources, or resource relationship primarily targeted by a request.
+A document's "primary data" is a representation of the resource, collection of resources, or resource relationship primarily targeted by a request.

 A document **MUST** contain either primary data or an array of [error objects](#errors).